What is Mindfulness?

 All of these lessons and skills are taught and learned through the practice of Mindful Meditation.

-If you would like to receive weekly mindfulness mini-lessons directly to your inbox, you can do so here.
+If you would like to receive bi-monthly mindfulness mini-lessons directly to your inbox, you can do so here.

 Do you think you’ll try mindfulness meditation?
 If so, what is your one big question about it?
 Let me know in the comments below so I can get you your answer!